Do Christians get burned out?

 In Genesis 2, God rested on the 7th day of creation.
 Rest here doesn’t mean inactivity.
 God made that day holy and that involves work.
 We also know that the Father is still working up to this day (John 5:1 – 6:71).
 He is now sustaining the world that he created in Genesis.
 So, rest is integrated with work.
 Resting is to be working as God designed it, as God desires it.
 Rest is ultimately about this uninterrupted worship, the undivided devotion to the Lord (1 Corinthians 7:1-40).
 Christ exercised this rest in all his works on earth, even in the most difficult & devastating work- that’s to face death on the cross.
 Because of him, our burdens now can be light, nothing in this world can hold us back once we follow Jesus.
 We are no longer tossed by worldly troubles, we can finally let go of all our worldly pursuits.
 Whether on our busiest days or holiday breaks, we are still restful in Christ.
 There’s no need for an escape from life and disengagement from reality.
 Christians can finally work consistently and continuously without burning out.
 In Christ, we can finally dwell in restful work by facing up to the world with our work and sleep.

-Winnie Lai is a member of CERC since 2012.
+Winnie has been a member of CERC since 2012.
 She graduated from Monash with a Bachelor in Psychological Science and Business and previously worked as a Digital Marketing Specialist with experience in developing marketing strategies and managing digital project builds for large international brands.
-Equipped with her work experience, she also serves as the Head of Interior Design and Marketing for CERC.
+Equipped with her work experience, she also serves as the Head of Marketing for CERC.